 People rent cars for a variety of reasons.
-Whether it is a business trip, a desire to try out the hot new car model or having a car stuck in the shop after an accident, almost everyone will rent a car at some point.
-Whatever the reason, renting a car doesn’t have to be a hassle.
-Here’s how to make sure your car rental experience will be a breeze.
+Maybe you’re going on a business trip, a family vacation or have your car stuck in the shop after an accident.
+Whatever the reason, almost everyone rents a car at some point in their lifetime.
+Luckily, car rental doesn’t have to be a hassle.
+Check out these five ways to make your car rental experience a breeze.

-One of the biggest problems in car rental is the simplest: People don’t realize there are specific payment requirements.
-Rental agencies generally need some form of payment that will allow them to automatically recoup costs in common situations, such as the car not being returned on time.
-As a result, they’ll generally ask for a credit card.
-So call ahead and ask about your payment options.
-A great alternative to this is to have either your insurance company or the other party’s insurance company set up a direct bill in which the insurance company will pay the rental car company directly.
+One of the biggest problems with car rental is that people don’t realize there are specific payment requirements.
+Rental agencies generally require a form of payment that allows them to automatically recoup costs in common situations, such as the car not being returned on time.
+As a result, they’ll probably ask for your credit card.
+In other words, you usually can’t pay with cash for a car rental.
+So, it’s best to call ahead and ask about your payment options.

-#2) Have Insurance That Will Cover the Cost… and the Car
+2. Have Insurance That Will Cover Your Cost

-If you’ll be using a specific rental agency a few times a year or more, ask about their preferred status program.
-Joining a loyalty program can often be worth the money; as a preferred member, you get speedier service, access to different programs, and your choice of cars.
-Different rental agencies have different programs, so look at your rental history and companies you prefer, and call them about what they can offer you for being a loyal customer.
+If you’ll be using a specific car rental agency a few times a year or more, ask about their preferred status program.
+Joining a loyalty program can often be worth the money.
+As a preferred member, you get speedier service, access to different programs and your choice of cars.
+Different rental agencies have different programs, so look at your rental history and companies you prefer.
+Then call them about what they can offer you for being a loyal customer.

-#4) Have a List of Cars You Want to Rent
+4. Have a List of Rental Cars You Want

-It seems simple, but believe it or not, this really is a problem for rental car outlets: Customers walking in the door without proof of insurance or insurance claim information … and sometimes without a driver’s license!
-So, take a moment before you head out to get your paperwork in order; the fewer calls a rental agent has to make, the less time will be spent hashing out the details.
+It seems simple, but this really is a common problem for rental car outlets.
+Customers walk in the door without proof of insurance or any insurance claim information, and sometimes even without a driver’s license!
+So, take a moment before you head out to get your paperwork in order.
+The fewer calls a car rental agent has to make, the less time will be spent hashing out the details.

 This content is offered for educational purposes only and does not represent contractual agreements.
-The definitions, terms, and coverages in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
+The definitions, terms, and coverages in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.